The Jetset Society

 Wedding Guide

-This guide helps couples, witnesses and organisers plan live music for weddings more clearly, with less stress and in a more meaningful way.
-It is deliberately practical: no theoretical phrases, but real guidance on lineups, schedule, first dance, technical setup, volume, repertoire and the questions that truly matter before making an enquiry.
+This guide helps couples, witnesses and planners make clearer decisions when planning live music for a wedding.
+It focuses on lineup, schedule, volume, technical setup, pricing logic and the details that matter before sending an enquiry.

-If you would like to know directly how The Jetset Society accompanies weddings musically, you can find the compact offer page under Wedding Band.
-This wedding guide goes deeper into planning and helps you make the right decisions before sending an enquiry.
+For a compact overview of how The Jetset Society performs at weddings, visit the Wedding Band page.
+This wedding guide goes deeper into planning and helps you make better decisions before booking.

 At a glance